yeasin90/cqrs-cleanarchitecture-starter/README.md

 # CQRS CleanArchitecture Starter
 A simple project to understand how CQRS pattern works with CleanArchitecture.
+I liked this architecture because:
+- Let's you to organize the project as per feature
+- Mitigates circular dependency (which is very common in layerd architecture)
+- Scalable

 Some basic CRUD operations has been implements using CQRS-CleanArchitecture.
-Each operation has been exposed as a REST API end pointsfrom controllers.
+Each operation has been exposed as a REST API.
 Every project in this solution was created with ASP.NET Core 3.1 Empty Template.

+### Features:
+- Clean Architecture implementation
+- Basic CRUD operation using CQRS
+- API to handler communications using MediatR
+- Validations using FluentValidation
+- Exception handling using MiddleWare
+- API response using custom base class
-Sql Server localDB has been used with EF-Core for database, so you don't need to install any Sql server separately.
+- EF-Core with LocalDB (you don't need to install any Sql server separately)

-Features:
+- Swagger

 ### How to run the project:
 - Clone and build the repo